themeblvd/frontstreet/src/plugins/owl-carousel/readme.md

-# Owl Carousel Inclusion
+# Owl Carousel Integration

-* Version: 2.2.1
+* Version: 2.3.4
 * Author: David Deutsch
 * Website: https://owlcarousel2.github.io/OwlCarousel2/

 ## How to Include

-From Front Street's `/dist` directory, include the JavaScript file, `plugins/owl-carousel/owl-carousel.min.js` in your website.
-You don't need to include any CSS files for Owl Carousel.

-## JavaScript

-To lighten things up, we've compiled a custom owl-carousel.js file to go with Front Street.
-Below is a list of all plugins that come with Owl Carousel by default.
-We've left out the LazyLoad, Video, and Hashtag URL Link plugins in our custom-compiled version.

-* owl.carousel.js - yes
-* owl.autorefresh.js - yes
-* ~~owl.lazyload.js~~ - no
-* owl.autoheight.js - yes
-* ~~owl.video.js~~ - no
-* owl.animate.js - yes
-* owl.autoplay.js - yes
-* owl.navigation.js - yes
-* ~~owl.hash.js~~ - no
-* owl.support.js - yes
+Front Street takes care of all the styling for Owl Carousel, which is an extension of the SCSS files included from Owl Carousel, here in this directory.

+So, to utilize Owl Carousel and the "slider" block of Front Street, you just need to include the Owl Carousel script.
+And from there, Front Street also takes care of implementing custom scripts to get Owl Carousel binded and running.

 ## CSS

-In our package we've included only the Sass files from Owl Carousel that we're using.
+In our package we've included only the SCSS files from Owl Carousel that we're using, which Front Street implements and then extends.

-* core - yes
-* animate - yes
-* autoheight - yes
+* `core.scss`
-* ~~lazyload~~ - no
+* `animate.scss`
-* ~~video~~ - no
+* `autoheight.scss`